-There will already be enough information to help the social worker to structure the events that led the child to be placed for adoption.
-However the key thing about the later life letter is that it gives the opportunity to explain these events in a more personal way so it could give the child an overview of their early life experiences.
+There will already be enough information to help describe the events that led to the child being placed for adoption.
+However the key thing about the later life letter is that it gives the opportunity to explain these events in a more personal way.

 The following explanations are found to be the most common for why the birth parents could not care for their children: